Recorder (musical instrument): Repertoire

 Jacob van Eyck composed a collection of about 140 melodies, each with a number of diminutions or variations, for solo soprano recorder.
+This was published in two volumes as Der Fluyten Lust-hof.

 During the baroque period, the recorder was traditionally associated with pastoral scenes, miraculous events, funerals, marriages, and amorous scenes.
 Images of recorders can be found in literature and artwork associated with all of these.
 Purcell, J. S. Bach, Telemann, and Vivaldi used the recorder to suggest shepherds and imitate birds in their music.

 Although the recorder achieved a greater level of standardisation in the Baroque than in previous periods, indeed it is the first period in which there was a "standard" size of recorder, ambiguous nomenclature and uncertain organological evidence have led to controversy regarding which instruments should be used in some "flute" parts from the period.